blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 4. **Commission in Notehub.** Create a project, claim the Notecard, set `hx711_calibration` with known-weight test (§9 procedure), and set environment variables at the fleet level.
 Deploy.

-**What you'll have:** One compact daily note with hive weight (kg), temperature/humidity averages, and acoustic features (ZCR, RMS, peak).
+**What you'll have:** One compact daily Note with hive weight (kg), temperature/humidity averages, and acoustic features (ZCR, RMS, peak).
 Immediate alerts for weight drops, temperature anomalies, or acoustic changes.
 Full deployment to off-grid sites without cellular infrastructure.

 **Payload example** — `hive_summary.qo` (daily, compact template):